You can generate electricity from your bicycle, which is good news for you as an off-gridder.

 Cons Of Bicycle Generator

-Most bicycle generators do not produce enough power to run demanding electrical devices such as air conditions, fridges, etc. They become inefficient in such cases because you cannot meet your electricity demand.
+Most bicycle generators do not produce enough power to run demanding electrical devices such as air conditioners, fridges, etc. They become inefficient in such cases because you cannot meet your electricity demand.

 The cost of making a bicycle generator is high, especially if you have to buy everything.
 A battery bank, which is needed for efficiency, is also expensive.